- Home

 4. Make sure you’re eating enough healthy fats

-Contrary to diet culture beliefs, having enough fat in your diet is essential for health – and this includes the health of your nervous system.
+Contrary to diet culture beliefs, having enough fat in your diet is essential for health – including the health of your nervous system.

 Nerve cells are wrapped in a protective layer called the myelin sheath, which helps keep them healthy and functioning.
-There’s evidence to suggest that eating enough healthy fats can help to maintain the health of this protective coating by preventing it from eroding.
+Evidence suggests that eating enough healthy fats can help maintain this protective coating and prevent it from eroding.

 5. Exercise regularly

-Exercise has also been found to enhance white matter structures in the brain (brain tissue which is responsible for passing messages throughout the nervous system), and improve neuroplasticity – which is the brain’s ability to adapt to and make new connections.
+Exercise has also been found to enhance white matter structures in the brain (tissue responsible for passing messages throughout the nervous system), and improve neuroplasticity – which is the brain’s ability to adapt to and make new connections.
 Other studies have also found that engaging in regular exercise can reprogram ageing brains and counteract inflammatory changes that can impact brain function.

-For more information on the link between exercise and the brain, check out our article; How exercise can lead to better brain health.
-And if you haven’t yet found a form of exercise that you enjoy, head over to the fitness and exercise section of our website.
-Here you’ll find everything from information about team sports to guides on yoga, Tai Chi, cycling, and walking.
-Or, why not sign up to a virtual fitness class over on Rest Less Events?
+For more information on the link between exercise and the brain, check out our article on how exercise can lead to better brain health.
+And if you haven’t yet found a form of exercise you enjoy, head over to our fitness and exercise section.
+Here, you’ll find everything from information about team sports to guides on yoga, Tai Chi, cycling, and walking.
+Or, why not sign up for a virtual fitness class on Rest Less Events?

 6. Make sure you’re getting enough nerve-friendly vitamins and minerals